vladmirlabs/academy/.github/ISSUE_TEMPLATE.md.md

-_(Thanks for reporting an issue to Axe!
+_(Thanks for reporting an issue to Vlad'mir Labs!
 If you haven't already read the [contributor guidelines](contributing.md), Please do that now, then procede to fill out the details below.)_

 ## What are the minimum necessary steps to reproduce this issue?